To Find Specific Articles

 - Communication and Mass Media Complete (EBSCOhost)

 - Indexes and abstracts over 600 journals and trade publications; includes full text for over 240 journals.
 CMMC incorporates the content of CommSearch (formerly produced by the National Communication Association) and Mass Media Articles Index (formerly produced by Penn State).
 Subjects covered include communication studies, journalism, mass media, speech, linguistics, communicative disorders, deaf studies, advertising, and related areas of interest to practitioners and educators in these fields.
 Dates of coverage vary by journal.
+Select "Scholary (Peer Review)" and "Academic Journal" before or after running your search to limit results to scholarly journal articles.

 - Academic Search Premier (EBSCOhost)